MarlinFirmware/Marlin/README.md

 __Configured for MY Tevo Tarantula.
 It works for me, it may not work for you!__

-Do not use the configuration files in the main Marlin folder.
-Copy the configuration files from the "example configurations/TEVO Tarantula" folder.

 Open configuration.h file in a text editor and make the changes at the top (EasyConfig) section of the file.
 You should not have to make any other changes.

 See [this video](https://youtu.be/-sQ8p00pG5E) for an excellent tutorial on using this firmware.
+(NOTE: It is no longer necessary to copy the configuration files from the example configurations folder).

 Do you have a configuration for the Tarantula that is not covered in the EasyConfig?
 Would you like to share it with others by having it added to the EasyConfig?